PlasmaLang/plasma/CONTRIBUTING.md

 not require any programming language implementation experience.

 Other labels can indicate what component they are relevant to, for example:
-'docs' or 'plasmac' (the compiler).
+'docs' or 'component: compiler'.
 Or what skills may be required 'skill: c'.
 There is also a
 [help wanted](https://github.com/PlasmaLang/plasma/issues?q=is%3Aopen+is%3Aissue+label%3A%22meta%3A+help+wanted%22)
 label for anything where people already involved with the project might not